emit-rs/emit/book/src/producing-events/tracing/propagating-across-services.md

 }
 ```

-This pattern of pushing the incoming traceparent onto the context and then immediately calling a span annotated function ensures the `span_id` parsed from the traceparent becomes the `span_parent` in the events emitted by your application, without emitting a span event for the calling service itself.
+This pattern of pushing the incoming trace and span ids onto the context and then immediately calling a span annotated function ensures the incoming `span_id` becomes the `span_parent` in the events emitted by your application, without emitting a span event for the calling service itself.

-When making outbound requests, you can pull the current trace and span ids from the current context and format them into a traceparent header:
+When making outbound requests, you can pull the trace and span ids from the current context and format them as needed:

 ```rust
 # extern crate emit;